 Emission ratchets and “usage-to-burn” targets align supply with real utility.

-Broaden DAC membership
+Broaden DAC membership and rotation frequency.

-and evaluate alternative DA providers as they mature.
+Evaluate additional DA options as they mature.